A REALISTIC DAVID GILMOUR GEAR GUIDE - USING GEAR YOU CAN ACTUALLY GET YOUR HANDS ON TODAY!

 So with that in mind, we've put together a couple of amplifiers that will allow you to get a decent Gilmour sound, won't break the bank and will actually sound decent on stage or in the studio.

-First up, we have decided to opt for the Fender Super Champ X2 - it is a modern re-issued 15w valve/digital hybrid amplifier that is extremely versatile.
+First up, we have decided to opt for the Fender Champion 100 - a modern solution to achieving classic Fender tones.

 BOSS KATANA 50 MKII GUITAR AMPLIFIER